tasb/docker-kubernetes-training/labs/lab05.md

 To exit port-forward you can user `Ctrl+C` on the terminal.

-Now we will deploy a different version of that pod using the same file only changing image name.
+Now you will deploy a different version of that pod using the same file only changing image name.

 On `pod.yaml` file change image to `tasb/hello-static-site:k8s` and run `apply` command again.